NVIDIA-AI-Blueprints/streaming-data-to-rag/README.md

 - Go to [https://build.nvidia.com/nvidia/streaming-data-to-rag](https://build.nvidia.com/nvidia/streaming-data-to-rag).
 - Click *Deploy on Cloud* to go the launchable page on Brev.
 - Click *Deploy Launchable* to start an instance that can run the notebooks.
+- Click *Open Notebook* once the Launchable has been built to open the Jupyter server.
+- Open the notebook inside the Jupyter server: `launchable.ipynb`.

 ## Requirements